 Keep close tabs on these players, as a substitution is not always needed.
 Picking up a knock usually drops a players condition 20 to 30%, but could rise again after 5 or 10 minutes if the picked up injury isn’t serious enough.
 If the player condition stays low or gets even lower; sub the player off.

 We have explained which players you should sub off the pitch, but what about the player you sub in the game?
 Which player you bring on depends on the situation and the time of the game.
-Some examples:
+We describe two situations:

-Have a better morale than the ones you want bring off the pitch.
+Have a better morale than the ones on the pitch

 First thing you will have to look at when making a sub is ‘Mentality and Morale’.
 Condition and Fitness is important, but not as important as the mentality of your players.
 If you don’t have players available with better morale, just wait.
 Don’t rush and see what happens.